inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointed Paragraph (r n)
 *:_R_R_L78
-S:    A note from Ann says her friend prefers to change her :return to Arizona from next February to November.
+S:A note from Ann says her friend prefers to change her :return to Arizona from next February to November.
 The reason :is an error of the owner of the ranch who will not refund :her rent.
 The janitor is running some errand, for he has